DarkAssassin23/Server_Connect/README.md

 	-U,--upgrade        	Checks to see if there is a newer version and and will automatically update for you
                 		Ex. connect -U

+	-i,--info                Prints out information about Server Connect such as version number and copyright information Ex. connect -l

 	--version		Shows what version of Server Connect you're running
 				Ex. connect --version